getditto/cod-polaris-m1/docs/autov-server.md

 #### A.I.2 Blocking Query

-`GET /api/trial/<trial-id>/start`
+`GET /api/trial/start`

-`GET /api/trial/<trial-id>/end`
+`GET /api/trial/end`

-These blocking queries will not return a response until the corresponding command was received for the given trial ID.
+These blocking queries will not return a response until the command was received for the most recent trial ID.
 The `start` and `end` endpoints wait for receipt of `Trial Start` and `Trial End` commands, respectively.
 The response formats will be identical to those specified above in section [A.I.1](#ai1-non-blocking-query).